rlaker/dstansby.github.io/_posts/2017-10-01-first-heliopy-release.md

 (see [here](https://heliopy.readthedocs.io/en/stable/code_ref/data/index.html) for more information on exactly which datasets are supported)

-The software is very new, but it should work out of the box on Linux, OSX, and Windows (thanks to Matt Owens and Luke Banard for being my accidental Windows guinea pigs).
+The software is very new, but it should work out of the box on Linux, OSX, and Windows (thanks to Matt Owens and Luke Barnard for being my accidental Windows guinea pigs).
 See [https://heliopy.readthedocs.io/en/stable/installing.html](https://heliopy.readthedocs.io/en/stable/installing.html) for details on how to take it for a spin.

 If you have any questions, feel free to fire me an email at the address below;